Aristotle with a Bust of Homer: Misconceptions

 There has been confusion over the identity of the man in the painting because Don Antonio Ruffo did not specifically request a subject for his commission.
 It has been thought to be Albertus Magnus, Tasso, Ariosto, Virgil and seventeenth-century Dutch poet Pieter Cornelisz Hooft.
 The identity of the subject was also challenged by Simon Schama in his book Rembrandt's Eyes.
 Schama presents a substantial argument that it was the ancient Greek painter Apelles who is depicted in Rembrandt's painting.
 In 1969, Julius Held argued that it was Aristotle in the painting by analyzing his facial features, his clothes and the objects he holds.
 According to Held, Aristotle is known for his long hair and beard, fancy jewelry and extravagant dresses, which can be seen in other paintings that featured him between the sixteenth and seventeenth centuries in Europe.
 Held also connects Aristotle with the bust of Homer and Alexander's chain.
 Aristotle is known to be a commentator of Homer and Alexander the Great, which led Held to believe that it must be Aristotle in the painting.

-Theme

-According to Charles Mee, the main theme of Rembrandt's paintings is the idea of contemplation.
-The people in his paintings stare as if they are lost in thought, which makes this his most commonly used theme.
-To achieve this, he picked a white gown to make Aristotle look more dignified.
-Also, he painted a black apron, since the color black represents melancholy.
-All of these elements helped create a feeling of deep contemplation, which is what the viewers could find relatable.
-The Scientific Revolution was well underway by the 1650s, making Rembrandt's theme of contemplation a relatable subject.